abbiewade/abbiewade.github.io/smartalarmclock.md

 import calendar
 ```

 The next part we need to change is the main loop.
 In the example, the code only ran through once and got the upcoming 10 events.
 What we want to do is work out when the next alarm should be set based on the upcoming events, and we want to keep running this program forever.
 Additionally, when we work out what alarm we want to set, we need to send it over serial to the Arduino.
-Most of the code should look familiar from when you saw and red through the google code.
+Most of the code should look familiar from when you saw and red through the google tutorial code from earlier.
 What is different in this tutorials case is the structure and logic to determine whether to set an alarm or not.
 The code for your main loop should look like what is below.

 ```python
 def main():